jessepav/lacygoill-wiki-backup/process/process.md

 init process directly launching the daemon.
-In addition,  a daemon launched  by forking  and exiting typically  must perform other operations, such as dissociating the process from any controlling terminal (tty).
+In addition,  a daemon launched  by forking  and exiting typically  must perform other operations, such as dissociating the process from any controlling terminal (TTY).
 Such  procedures are often  implemented in various  convenience routines such as `daemon(3)`.

 Systems often start daemons at boot time which will respond to network requests,